MehediHasan-ds/E-Commerce-Data-Analysis-with-SQL-and-Power-BI/README.md

 2. **Unusual Session Behavior**:
    - **Description**: Identify sessions with unusually short or long durations.

+   - **Implementation Process**:
+      1. **Calculate Mean and Standard Deviation**: Use the `AVG` and `STDDEV` functions to compute the mean and standard deviation of session durations.
+      2. **Calculate Z-Scores**: Compute the z-score for each session duration using the formula `(session_duration - mean) / stddev`.
+      3. **Identify Unusual Sessions**: Flag sessions as 'Unusual' if the absolute value of the z-score is greater than 3, otherwise flag as 'Normal'.
+    - **Main Logic**:
+      - The main logic here is to use statistical measures to identify sessions that deviate significantly from the norm.
+The z-score helps in determining how many standard deviations a session duration is from the mean, and sessions with high z-scores are flagged as unusual.

    - **Core Functions**: `WITH` (CTE), `AVG`, `STDDEV`, `CROSS JOIN`, `CASE`.
    - **Skills Gained**: Common Table Expressions (CTEs), standard deviation calculation, and conditional logic.
    ```sql